Alaska Autumn Landscape & Glacier Photo Tour 2026

 (subject to availability — request in advance).

-Not at all.
+• Not at all.
 This expedition is open to photographers of all levels — from passionate beginners to seasoned professionals.
-With a small group size and up to four instructors, you’ll receive tailored guidance that matches your experience and goals.
+With a small group size and three instructors, you’ll receive tailored guidance that matches your experience and goals.
 Whether you’re learning how to capture your first aurora or fine-tuning advanced panorama techniques, you’ll get personal support every step of the way.

 📅 Limited spots available – Book your place now!